felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-## Business Logic Layer: Weather Model
+## Business Logic Layer

+> In the business logic layer, we will be consuming the weather domain model from the `WeatherRepository` and exposing a feature-level model which will be surfaced to the user via the UI.

-In this section, we're going to implement our third weather model - this time for the weather feature of our main app.
-Note that we haven't been implementing the exact same model each time.
-In the API client package, our weather model contained all the info returned by the API.
-In the repository client package, our weather model contained only the data we wish to display in our app, and in this weather model, we will bake temperature settings into the weather model.
+!> Note that we have implemented three different types of weather models.
+In the API client, our weather model contained all the info returned by the API.
+In the repository layer, our weather model contained only the abstracted model based on our business case.
+In this layer, our weather model will contain relevant information needed specifically for the current feature set.

-Before we get started, lets update our project level dependencies to import the packages we've created and also the serialization/deserialization dependencies.
+### Setup

+Let's update our project-level dependencies.

 ```yaml
 # pubspec.yaml (in progress)